-"My life began in the field of speech-language pathology and education.
-I was born with a cleft palate and spent my first year with a trach and feeding tube.
-Despite the initial hardships, I was able to experience a fulfilling childhood due to the dedication of speech-language pathologists, teachers, and of course, my committed parents, both of whom have a natural gift for educating others.
-My success story is what drives me and is why I choose to serve and challenge children at Academics Plus.
-I was introduced to Katie through my CMSD professor at UGA.
-Academics Plus offered a unique opportunity to integrate speech and language development with cognitive and educational therapy.
-When I met the team, it was easy to recognize the dedication and thirst for knowledge that each member possessed for helping children learn.
-I had found an environment that truly believed that learning challenges don’t have to be a challenge forever.
-By understanding the unique cognitive profiles of our students, we are able to change the course of their educational path.
+"Despite being born with a cleft palate and living the first year of my life with a trach and feeling tube, I was able to experience a fulfilling childhood due to the dedication of speech-language pathologists, teachers, and of course, my committed parents, both of whom have a natural gift for educating others.
+My success story is what drives me and is why I choose to serve families at Academics Plus.
+When clients visit our office, they recognize the dedication and thirst for knowledge that each team member possesses for helping children grow and thrive.
+By understanding the unique cognitive profiles of our students, we are able to change the course of their educational path from the start by finding the best school environment for them and providing additional support when needed.
 I have witnessed parents, that once cried tears of frustration, cry tears of joy.
-That feeling of success is my hope for students and families as they come to realize that things can change, and that all children can become happy, successful learners."
+That feeling of success is my hope for students and families as they come to realize that all children can be happy, successful learners."